bennn/gfd-oopsla-2023/oopsla-2023/artifact/README.md

 Unless you edit `main.tex` to show only the fsm plots in the final two figures, those figures will be larger in your `main.pdf` than in `fsm.pdf`.
-Just compare the fsm subfigure in each.
+Compare only the fsm subfigures in each.

 All done!